Assistive Technology Act Programs

 - Represent the needs and interests of all AT Act Programs

-All 50 states, 4 US territories, the District of Columbia, and Puerto Rico receive formula grant funding under the Assistive Technology (AT) Act of 2004.
-These 56 grantees are required to carry out a continuum of specified state level and state leadership activities that promote the ability of people with disabilities to know about, have access to, and ultimately be better able to obtain AT.
+All 50 states, 4 US territories, the District of Columbia, and Puerto Rico receive formula grant funding under the 21st Century Assistive Technology Act (AT Act).
+These 56 grantees are required to carry out a continuum of specified state-level and state-leadership activities that promote the ability of people with disabilities to know about, have access to, and ultimately be better able to obtain AT.
 These activities also deliver a large return on investment for the small federal appropriation for this program.

 The Assistive Technology Act (AT Act) legalized state provisions for assistive technology and is the authorization behind every AT Act Program.